 The results are another sign that parts of the tech industry are emerging from the recession.
 Last month IBM reported its first quarterly revenue increase in more than a year, and said profits were up 10 percent from a year earlier.

-HP suggested late last year that conditions were improving, when it raised its revenue target slightly for fiscal 2010.
 On Wednesday it raised the outlook again, this time by a larger amount.
-It now expects full-year revenue of $121.5 billion to $122.5 billion.
+It now expects full year revenue for fiscal 2010 of between $121.5 billion and $122.5 billion, the company said.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.